Green Inventory Management for Fashion Retail - Case Study

 - -51% of trips between Scenario 1 (R =2) and Scenario 6 (R = 7)

-As we can see, emissions are increasing for R >7, and it seems that the optimal rule potentially matches the demand for a weekly seasonality.
+As we can see, emissions increase for R > 7, and the optimal rule appears to match the demand for weekly seasonality.

 Carton Material Usage